Skip to content

 System Operations

-Infrastructure administrators are responsible for the ongoing operational management of Crucible deployments.
-This guide walks through monitoring, maintenance, and troubleshooting using Kubernetes tools and Crucible application features.
+Infrastructure administrators manage the day-to-day operation of Crucible deployments.
+This procedural guide covers monitoring, maintenance, performance management, and operational troubleshooting using Kubernetes tooling and Crucible application features.

 System operations for Crucible include:

-• Monitoring and alerting - Kubernetes cluster health and application status
+• Monitoring and alerting for cluster and application health

 Monitoring and Alerting

-• kubectl - Command-line status checks: kubectl get pods -A, kubectl describe pod <name>, kubectl logs <pod>
+• kubectl: Command-line inspection and diagnostics (kubectl get pods -A, kubectl describe pod <name>, kubectl logs <pod>)

-• Rancher (if installed) - Web-based cluster monitoring and management (see installation guide)
+• Rancher (if installed): Web-based cluster monitoring and management; see the Installation Guide

-• Kubernetes Dashboard - Alternative web interface for cluster monitoring
+• Kubernetes Dashboard: Optional web interface for cluster visibility

-Each Crucible application provides health endpoints.
-Check application status with:
+Each Crucible application exposes health and status information.

 # Check all pods across namespaces